ggonnella/textformats/manuals/specification_tests.md

-## Testing a specification
+# Testing a specification

+Specification test data are examples of textual representations and/or data values which are valid and invalid according to the datatype definitions of a specification.

-### Testdata YAML syntax
+## Testdata syntax

-The test data for a specification, either manually or automatically generated, is written in YAML format.
-It can be written in the same file as the specification itself, or in a separate file.

-As for the specification, the YAML document (which must be the first YAML document in the file) must contain a mapping.
-Test data are written under the key 'testdata' under the mapping root.
+The test data can be stored in a file, which can be in JSON or YAML 1.2 format, or constructed programmatically.

+It must be a mapping, containing, under the root, a `testdata` entry.
+Other entries are ignored: thus the same file can contain a specification and the testdata, or they can be in different files.

-The 'testdata' key contains a mapping, where the names of the datatypes to be tested are the keys.
-Each of the datatype keys contain a mapping, where examples of both valid and invalid textual representations and decoded data can be given, respectively under the keys 'valid' and 'invalid':
+The 'testdata' value is itself a mapping, where the keys are the names of the datatypes to be tested and the values are mappings.
+These contain examples of both valid and invalid textual representations and decoded data can be given, respectively, under the keys 'valid' (and `oneway`, see below) and 'invalid':
 ```YAML
 testdata:
   datatype1:
     valid: ...
     invalid: ...
 ```

-#### Examples of valid data

 Valid data is given as a mapping under 'valid', where the keys are the encoded textual form and the values are the decoded data: